Understanding "Reduced Latency when Monitoring"

 “Reduced Latency when Monitoring” helps bypass the additional latency introduced by plugins or track delays on tracks set to Monitor "In" or "Auto".

-This setting can be accessed via the “Options” menu in Live.
-Being a global option, this setting is stored within a Live Set.
+This setting can be accessed via the “Options” menu in Live. and is stored within a Live Set.

 Example #1: Triggering external MIDI devices via a MIDI and audio track.